Alphabetical List of Posts

 • M. Bernadine Johnson Marshall

 1923-1997 Marie B. Johnson, of Newark, was one of the first African American women in NJ to be admitted to the NJ bar in 1949 with Martha Belle Williams.
-She graduated Rutgers Newark (New Jersey Law School) and West Side High School.
-She practiced with her father, then on her own.
-She was appointed to…
+When they graduated they made the front page of the Newark News and Bernadine said she had “dreamed of this since I was a little girl…Oh…

 • Mabel F Thomas

-1887-1974 Early female dentist in Newark.
-Worked for Dr. C A Spahn and then practiced on her own.
-She began practicing on her own after graduating the Thomas Evans Institute of UPenn as one of only five women in 1918.
-She’s listed in the city directories under Newark dentists from at least 1920 to 1942.…
+1887-1974 Mabel F Thomas was an early female dentist in Newark.
+She worked for Dr. C A Spahn and then practiced on her own.
+Mable began practicing on her own after graduating the Thomas Evans Institute of University of Pennsylvania as one of only five women in 1918.
+She was a specialist in orthodontic straightening,…

 • Mabel Irene Gilman